WonderJL/PBA-Campus-2025-Study-note/README.md

 - **`make lint`** - Lint all Rust files with clippy
 - **`make validate`** - Run check, format, and lint
 - **`make info`** - Show project information

+## Workspace Structure

+This project uses Cargo workspaces to organize examples by topic and manage dependencies efficiently:

+### Packages

+- **`scale-examples`**: SCALE encoding examples with minimal dependencies
+- **`json-rpc-examples`**: JSON-RPC examples with networking and crypto dependencies

+### Benefits

+- **Modular Dependencies**: Each package only includes the dependencies it needs
+- **Faster Compilation**: Dependencies are shared across workspace members
+- **Better Organization**: Examples are grouped by functionality
+- **Easier Maintenance**: Each package can be developed and tested independently

+### Adding New Example Groups

+To add a new example group:

+1. Create a new package directory: `mkdir new-examples`
+2. Add `Cargo.toml` with package configuration
+3. Add to workspace members in root `Cargo.toml`
+4. Update Makefile with new run targets

 ## Requirements